yanghuan/bridge.lua/README.md

 -d              : destination  directory, will put the out lua files

 Options
--l [option]     : libraries referenced, use ';' to separate
+-l              : libraries referenced, use ';' to separate
--m [option]     : meta files, like System.xml, use ';' to separate
+-m              : meta files, like System.xml, use ';' to separate
--h [option]     : show the help message
+-h              : show the help message
+-def            : defines name as a conditional symbol, use ';' to separate
 ```
 ###Download
 [bridge.lua.1.0.1.zip](https://raw.githubusercontent.com/sy-yanghuan/bridge.lua/master/download/bridge.lua.1.0.1.zip)